kyma-project/kyma/docs/migration-guide-2.3-2.4.md

 > **NOTE:** By default, we do not remove any components from your cluster.
 If, for some reason, you would like to keep the Service Catalog-related resources, then you can choose to skip this migration guide and just not run the provided script.

 > **CAUTION:** Note that although we no longer support the old flow, you should run the cleanup consciously **after** you've switched to the new flow.
-If you continue to use service instances in your workloads, for example in Functions, running this script will break your application.
+If you continue to use service instances in your workloads, for example in Functions, running this script will remove these service instances, cause data loss, and break your application!